A differentiated curriculum for mathematically gifted seven and eight-year-olds

 This study provided research surrounding differentiation to support a curriculum developed specifically for mathematically gifted seven- and eight-year-olds.
 The research included different elements of differentiation such as choice menus, curriculum compacting, learning centers, and flexible grouping.
 Pre-assessment was at the core of this research.
 Experts agree that in order to differentiate effectively, all units and lessons should begin with some form of pre-assessment in order to see what students already know.
 The curriculum presented in this work begins with a pre-test and then consists of five lessons focusing on elements of measurement.
 The lessons are differentiated to meet the needs of a diverse mathematically gifted classroom.

 Shafer, Meredith Edelle, "A differentiated curriculum for mathematically gifted seven and eight-year-olds" (2010).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 2294.